Stepped street (Jerusalem): Description

 The street ascended from Jerusalem's southern gates, along the ancient City of David, today part of the Palestinian neighborhood of Silwan, into what is now the Old City and passed by the Western Wall after passing underneath the Herodian bridge now known as Robinson's Arch.
 The ancient path was improved and paved in large, well-cut stone in the pattern of two steps followed by a long landing, followed by two more steps and another landing.
-The street was eight meters wide and its length from the Pool to the Temple Mount is 600 meters.
+The street was eight meters wide and its length from the Pool of Siloam to the Temple Mount is 600 meters.

 The large drainage channel which ran below the street has also been excavated and made partially accessible to visitors.

 Archaeological exploration history

 Sections of the ancient street were first discovered by Charles Warren in 1884, followed by Frederick J. Bliss and Archibald C. Dickey of the Palestine Exploration Fund between 1894 and 1897.
 The find was reburied when their excavation concluded.
 Other sections were uncovered, then reburied, by later archaeologists, Jones in 1937 and Kathleen Kenyon in 1961–1967.
 More details about the street were published by Benjamin Mazar in 1969–1971, followed by Ronny Reich (alone or in collaboration with Yakov Billig, then Eli Shukron) between 1999 and 2011 (including findings from the drainage channel running beneath the street), and Eilat Mazar in 2000.

 The street was re-excavated during excavations on a water channel from the Second Temple period.